 In 1881, Offutts Crossroads was renamed to Potomac by John McDonald, a Civil War veteran who settled in the area at that time.
 The reason behind the change in name was because postal officials requested brief names for communities, and other communities in the area also had “crossroads” in their names.

 The community of Potomac experienced significant growth during the turn of the 20th century as more and more homes were built throughout the area.
 By the 1950s, Potomac was one of many Montgomery County communities which experienced suburbanization, transitioning from a farming community to a suburban community towards the late 20th century.

 Homes for sale in Potomac, MD

-The real estate market in Potomac consists mostly of large single-family homes with expansive lots, although there are some condos and townhomes available, giving homebuyers more property types to choose from.
+The real estate market in Potomac consists mostly of large single-family homes with expansive lots, although there are a number of townhomes available, giving homebuyers more property types to choose from.

 Prospective buyers looking forward to unparalleled luxury living will find many exceptional houses that can fulfill nearly any type of requirement or preference.
 You’ll be able to choose from a variety of elegant architectural styles such as French Chateau, Colonial, Victorian, Tudor, Arts and Crafts, and more.

 Most homes for sale in Potomac are equipped with a range of first-class features that are guaranteed to satisfy even the most discerning homebuyer.
-Some common features you’ll find in Potomac homes include sprawling manicured lawns, spacious open floor plans, gourmet kitchens with first-class stainless steel appliances, expansive living spaces, oversized master bedrooms, opulent finishes throughout, and bonus rooms perfect for game rooms, fitness rooms, home theaters, and so on.
+Some common features you’ll find in Potomac homes include sprawling manicured lawns, spacious open floor plans, gourmet kitchens with first-class stainless steel appliances, expansive living spaces, oversized master bedrooms, opulent finishes throughout, and bonus rooms perfect for game rooms, fitness rooms, home theaters, backyard pools and more.